Home Improvement Retailers

 Approximate Net Recovery on Cost

-Retail sales improving: On the heels of a positive year in 2017, for the first quarter of fiscal 2018, Home Depot’s sales increased 4.4 percent, driven by a 4.2 percent increase in comparable store sales, a 20.2 percent increase in online sales, and four new store openings.
-Online sales represented 7.6 percent of the company’s total volume for the quarter as compared to 6.6 percent last year, indicating continued growth for the online channel.
-The company has recently added decorative home furnishings including bedding, home goods, bath accessories, and wall decor in an effort to widen its appeal and establish itself as a one-stop shop for home needs.
+Retail sales remain positive: Sales remain positive for the two biggest retailers in the home improvement market.
+Home Depot recorded third quarter 2018 revenue growth of 5.1 percent, as comparable store sales increased 4.8 percent.
+The increase was driven by big ticket items such as flooring, windows, and appliances; store traffic also improved 1.2 percent.
+The company added decorative home furnishings to its assortment in 2018 including bedding, home goods, bath accessories, and wall decor in an effort to widen its appeal and establish itself as a one-stop shop for home needs.
 The product expansion follows the retailer’s acquisition of online home goods retailer The Company Store and allows for direct competition with major home goods retailers like Wayfair and Bed Bath & Beyond.

-Positive industry performance and continued investment in DIY home improvement projects bode well for the balance of 2018.
+Despite Lowe’s undertaking to right size its store base and manage a rebalancing of high- and low-turning inventory categories, positive industry performance and continued investment in DIY home improvement projects bodes well for 2019.
 For the upcoming five-year period, an increasing number of housing starts are projected to continue to drive industry growth.
-IBISWorld projects unemployment to remain low and per capita disposable income to rise and estimates that revenue for the Home Improvement Stores industry will increase at an annualized rate of 1.7 percent over the next five years.
+IBISWorld projects unemployment will remain low and per-capita disposable income will rise, and it estimates that revenue for the Home Improvement Stores industry will increase at an annualized rate of 1.0 percent over the same period.

 Category demand drives range of recovery rates: Many retailers are resigned to carrying a selection of low-turning inventory in order to provide customers with a range of core product options as part of the normal course of business.
 When faced with a bankruptcy filing and subsequent liquidation, this inventory often has low sell-through rates, due either to its extreme specificity or lack of demand because of seasonality.